ZHD1987E/26th-STePS-Automation/README.md

 The 25th STePS had this *autoscraper* to automate document generation workflows.

 This time round, I decided to extend this to the 26th STePS because there may be even more groups to deal with!
-In fact, this edition has 69 teams (as of 27 March 2025) compared to 43 teams in the previous iteration.
+In fact, this edition has 87 teams compared to 43 teams in the previous iteration.

 Since NUS Computing will celebrate some anniversary this time round (and they have hosted the [APAC ICPC](https://apac.icpc.global/) likely for this reason), they might choose to ramp up the number of teams exhibiting with more courses on show.
 That means a lot of work for staff members!
 Of course, there was a time that 120+ teams exhibited for this project fair and it required a lot of space to execute.